yamt/lad2024/README.md

 | Left click / tap on                  | Operation
 | ------------------------------------ | -----------------------------
-| an empty location                    | Move to the location if possible
+| An empty location                    | Move to the location if possible
-| the current player                   | Switch to the next player
+| The current player                   | Switch to the next player
-| an object next to you                | Push it
+| An object next to the current player | Push it
-| the other player (not next to you)   | Switch to the player
+| The other player (not next to you)   | Switch to the player

 ### Save data